Mobility matters: Understanding relocating with children when you’re separated or divorced

-If there is no existing agreement or court order, you and the other party will either have to agree on the proposed relocation or a judge will have to decide whether to allow the proposed move.
+Ultimately, there are two options.
+The first is that you and the other party agree on the proposed relocation.
+If this occurs, a written agreement should be completed to confirm the details of the relocation (location, date, etc.) and any related issues (such as parenting time and how travel that may now be associated with parenting time will be shared, as well child support and any other new details in your arrangement with the other party).
+The second option – if the parties cannot agree – is that a judge will have to decide whether to allow the proposed move.
 This is done at a motion or a trial where the judge hears the evidence and arguments of both parties and then makes a decision.
 Depending on the age of the children, as well as other factors, the children’s views and preferences can sometimes be made known to the court through a Children’s Lawyer or social worker.

 What if you want to move with the children before your case comes to trial?
 It’s possible to have a temporary relocation, but the test for moving on a temporary basis is really quite stringent—your lawyer has to show the judge there is an exceptionally good chance you’re going to be successful at trial.
 This is, in part, to prevent the children making repeated moves.